Best swim coach software 2026: apps compared

 There is no concept of a set with a stroke, a distance, and an interval.
 There is no notion of training zones applied to specific blocks.
 You build that structure yourself, from scratch, in cells or bullet points.

 Generic tools work for coaches who plan infrequently or who have an established template they have no intention of changing.
 For anyone planning multiple sessions per week, the overhead accumulates season after season.
+We break down this exact case in our Padlie vs spreadsheet comparison.

 These tools are built for coaches across multiple sports.
 They usually have a concept of a session, a team, and an athlete roster.
 That is a step forward from a blank spreadsheet.